sshyran/owntracks-gw/manual/installing.md

 # Installing `OwnTracks.jar`

 If your Greenwich does not yet come with _OwnTracks Edition_ already installed, you have to install the software yourself.
-For this you need the MES package (or the FIXME java thing which maybe runs on some other platform....)
+For this you need the MES package.

 1. Connect your Greenwich device to a serial port on your PC/Mac via an appropriate D-SUB9 cable.
 Use Putty (Windows), Minicom (Linux) or Screen